bahrus/xtal-element/README.md

 }
 ```

-Then when prop1 changes, do all 4 transformations, when prop2 changes, only the second and last, and when prop3 changes, do the third and last transformations.
+When prop1 changes, all 4 transformations are performed on , when prop2 changes, only the second and last, and when prop3 changes, do the third and last transformations.

 ## Minimal XtalViewElement Setup